nanoc/nanoc.app/content/tutorial.md

 	nanoc aco

+If this doesn't work and gives errors about `rack` or `mime/types`, you need to install two extra gems:

+	sudo gem install rack
+	sudo gem install mime-types

 Now, open your favourite web browser (mine is Safari) and navigate to `http://localhost:3000/`.
 What you'll see is something like this:

 <div class="figure">